 These days, many people get tattoos for different reasons.
 Some people get a tattoo to honor a loved-one, others just think it’s cool.
 Some people want the world to see something that has great meaning to them; like a Bible verse or a semi-colon.

 The LORD is interested in your heart (1 Samuel 16:7).
 To help you decide whether a tattoo will honor Him, here are a few questions to help you determine the heart motives behind it.
+Some of these can be used when considering other things as well: like doing certain drugs or moving in together before marriage.

 1. Will this tattoo glorify God?